Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Principled architecture

-Given a function of the form given in Theorem~\ref{thm.apprx1}, we consider additional assumptions on the behavior of the function that are drawn from results in the mathematical analysis of hyperbolic inverse boundary value problems.
-We introduce a function $\mathcal{R}$ that measures the norms of the network parameters $\theta$, and provide an upper bound on the value of this function in an approximation of such maps $f$ by operator recurrent networks.
-This additional control over the norms of the weight parameters will later be used to bound the derivatives of $f_{\theta}$, ultimately leading to a generalization bound.
+We will introduce a function $\mathcal{R}$ that measures the norms of the network parameters, $\theta$, and provide an upper bound on the value of this function in an approximation of such maps $f$ or $H$ by operator recurrent networks.
+This additional control over the norms of the weight parameters will later be used to bound the derivatives of $f_{\theta}$ or $H_{\theta}$, ultimately leading to a generalization bound.